 A large army followed the sarvAdhikArin.
 In attendance was his own son kandarpa-siMha, many rAjaputras from dvigartaH (Dogra), trigartaH (Kangra) and jalaMdhara (cf Jallandhar), chief councillors of the court and Kashmirian sAmanta-gaNAH (feudals, i.e. lAvanya-s, modern day Lone caste in Kashmir, and DAmara-s).
 Other officers of high rank: the mahAsaMdhivigraha (the chief minister of foreign affairs), mahAsAdhanabhAga (chief administrator) and mahAshvashAla (lord of the horse cavalry) also followed him.
 It is as if the himavataH (Himalayas) themselves shook at the sight of them all.

-Thus, in the cold morning of the end of the first week of mArgashIrSa, laukika 4089 (~25 Nov 1013), tuGga left his fortified position with a detachment to cross the tauSi and defeated a small corps that the turuSka chief, hammIra (Sanskritization of Mahmud Ghaznavi’s title, amir-ul momineen), had sent for reconnaissance.
+Thus, in the cold morning of the end of the first week of mArgashIrSa, laukika 4089 (~25 Nov 1013), tuGga left his fortified position with a detachment to cross the tauSi and defeated a small corps that the turuSka chief, hamIra (Sanskritization of Mahmud Ghaznavi’s title, amir-ul momineen), had sent for reconnaissance.
 And the fateful battle commenced.
-Later in that morning came in fury and full battle array the leader of the turuSka army himself, hammIra, skilled in battle stratagem.
+Later in that morning came in fury and full battle array the leader of the turuSka army himself, hamIra, skilled in battle stratagem.
 The small cavalry of tuGga could not hold the line and dispersed immediately. shAhi’s force, however, joined the battle at this point.
-Also aiding them from the Kashmirian army were the brave jayasiMha – the lAvanya lord, shrIvardhana and the DAmara lord vibhramArka (related to king saGgramarAja).
-These three valiant men, fighting on the terrible field of battle that resounded with the tramp of horses and the clash of metal, preserved the honour of their country (Kashmir) from being totally lost (on account of tuGga’s actions).
+Also aiding them from the Kashmirian army were the brave lAvanya lord, jayasiMha, the DAmara lords, vibhramArka (related to king saGgramarAja) and shrIvardhana.
+These valiant men, fighting on the terrible field of battle that resounded with the tramp of horses and the clash of metal, preserved the honour of their country (Kashmir) from being totally lost (on account of tuGga’s actions).

-Who can describe the sheer bravery of trilocanapAla, whom numberless turuSka-s could not defeat in battle?
-[Here Kalhana refers to trilocanapAla as simply trilocana, the epithet of Lord Shiva, and uses that metaphor explicitly]. trilocana causing floods of blood to pour forth from the mleccha in battle verily resembled Lord Shiva sending forth the fire that burns the world at the end of kalpa (~armageddon in Hindu mythology).
+Who can describe the sheer bravery of trilocanapAla, whom numberless turuSka-s could not subdue in battle?
+[Here Kalhana refers to trilocanapAla as simply trilocana – the three-eyed one – a common epithet of Lord Shiva, and uses that metaphor explicitly]. trilocana causing floods of blood to pour forth from the mleccha in battle verily resembled Lord Shiva sending forth the fire that burns the world at the end of kalpa (~armageddon in Hindu mythology).
 Even after fighting a sea of armour-clad soldiers in battle tirelessly, trilocana remained singularly committed to fight unto his death rather than retreat.
 The battle see-sawed and even when trilocana was losing, he resolutely tried to marshal his force of elephants to press on for victory.
 When finally trilocana passed away, the whole country of gandhAra was over-shadowed by hordes of these cANDAla-s (barbarians) like a cloud of rapacious locusts.
-Yet hammIra did not breathe freely having witnessed the bravery of the illustrious trilocana and his troops.
+Yet hamIra did not breathe freely having witnessed the bravery of the illustrious trilocana and his troops.

 Epilogue: It cannot be overstated what a calamity for the civilized world the defeat was.
 The royal glory and opulence of the shAhis has all but vanished and only the name remains, and the defeat a mere incident of history.
 Nothing is impossible to Fate – it affects with ease what appears incredible even in dreams and what flights of fancy fail to reach.
 That shAhi kingdom whose greatness on earth was unmatched stands utterly ruined – now one asks whether its kings, ministers and court really did exist?
 And that coward tuGga, after having brought about the descent of turuSka-s on the face of mother earth by his false pride and cowardly defeat, marched back slowly to his own country.
 The king recalled his kosha (sacred oath) to his departed aunt and did not put tuGga out of the way in spite of his terrible defeat.